skiadas/FunctionalProgrammingCourse/notes/compoundTypes.md

 2. `[length "abc"]`
 3. The function `f` defined by `f lst = length lst + head lst`
 4. The function `g` defined by `g lst = if head lst then 5 else 3`

+Write the types for the following functions:

+0. A function that takes as input a list of integers and returns the list but sorted.
+1. A function that is given a list of numbers and returns the smallest and largest number.
+2. A function that takes as input a pair of "ranges", where a "range" is itself a pair of integers, and returns whether the first range is contained in the other.
+3. A function that takes as input a list of people names and ages as well as a cutoff age, and returns a list of the names for those people whose age passes the cutoff.